xXleowXx/gitlab-charts/doc/backup-restore/index.md

 backup files to the Azure blob storage.

 To support using Azure blob storage, one will need to create a storage account in an existing resource group.
+The storage account base URL needs to be set to `gitlab.toolbox.backups.objectStorage.config.azureUrl`.

 A shared access signature (SAS) token is then generated from the storage account for GitLab to authenticate to Azure.
 The settings for the SAS token should be set to: